 - Excessive chain stretch or wear on chain drive sprockets

-If you neglect to meet these crane inspection requirements, not only will it affect your efficiency and reputation, it could lead to fines if OSHA performs a sudden, on-site audit.
-Call us today at 866-756-1200 or 866-756-1202 or connect with us online.
+If you fail to meet these crane inspection requirements, not only will your efficiency suffer, it could lead to costly fines if OSHA performs a sudden, on-site audit.
+Call us now at 866-756-1200 or 866-756-1202 or reach out to us online.

 Initial Overhead Crane Inspections For New Equipment in Little Rock, AR and Throughout the Midwest

 Any new, reinstalled, modified, altered, repaired, or updated crane should be inspected to ensure compliance prior to the first use.
-For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you are able to even use the overhead crane.
+For example, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you are able to even operate the overhead crane.

 These inspections should be performed by experienced representatives in accordance with OEM recommendations to make sure all parts of the system have been installed properly and functionally tested.
-These trained technicians need to provide a full report of the findings.
-At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in order.
-Contact us today or give us a call at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Little Rock, AR area or elsewhere throughout the Midwest.
+These trained technicians need to provide a full report of the results.
+At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
+Contact us now or give us a call at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Little Rock, AR area or elsewhere throughout the Midwest.

-Since that first day in 2004, we have been providing Little Rock, AR and Midwest companies with OSHA-compliant crane services of all kinds.
-To get begin a quote for overhead crane inspection, reach out to us or call our experienced specialists right now at 866-756-1200 or 866-756-1202.
+Since that first day in 2004, we have been providing Little Rock, AR and Midwest businesses with OSHA-compliant crane services of all kinds.
+To get started on a quote for overhead crane inspection, reach out to us or give our experienced specialists a call today at 866-756-1200 or 866-756-1202.